 Fuqua strongly encourages candidates to travel to Durham and visit campus, and while you’re there, interview with a student.
 This Open Interview option is available only in the earliest part of the admissions cycle each year, usually starting in mid-September and running through October.
 Scheduling opens in August for these limited slots.
 You need not have your application completed in advance of the Open Interview; it is characterized more as an “evaluation” than an interview.

 Today’s blog post was clipped from our Fuqua Annual Report, one of 15 guides to the world’s best MBA programs, available for purchase on our site.
-If you’re ready to start building your own application for Booth or other top business schools, call us at 1-800-925-7737 and speak with an MBA admissions expert today.
+If you’re ready to start building your own application for Fuqua or other top business schools, call us at 1-800-925-7737 and speak with an MBA admissions expert today.
 And, as always, be sure to find us on Facebook and follow us on Twitter!